 3) Innovations for adaptation.

 The next cut-off date for both the general and the urban EbA tracks is 28 April 2023.
+For additional resources on EbA in the urban environment, check out our curated list as well as the Resources page.
 Please consult our What We Fund page and the Grants Procedures Manual for more information on applicant eligibility.
 Additional questions can be directed to firstname.lastname@example.org.